 Speeding infringements detected by both fixed and mobile cameras:

-- decreased by 4.2 per cent when compared to the same period last year (October - December 2016)
+- decreased by 6.1 per cent compared to the same period last year (January – March 2017)

 Red light infringements